cettia/cettia-java-server/README.md

 </dependency>
 ```

 A class to play with the Cettia server.
-Import statements, verbose try-catch block, empty method, etc. are skipped for brevity.
+Import statements, verbose try-catch blocks, empty methods, etc. are skipped for brevity.

 ```Java
 @WebListener